 - Contestable: Intentionally writing a claim that someone can disagree with may seem counterintuitive, but consider that if no one could possibly disagree with what you're arguing, there's little point in writing about it.
-Being able to acknowledge and refute counterarguments will strengthen your claim, not weaken it. - o POOR: "Durham and Chapel Hill have much in common, although they are different in some ways."
-Well, yeah, but who cares? - O BETTER: "Although Durham's industrial past has created a more deeply troubled economic caste system than found in Chapel Hill, it has also created greater cultural diversity that is now helping to guide the city's economic renewal."
+Being able to acknowledge and refute counterarguments will strengthen your claim, not weaken it. - ORIGINAL: "Durham and Chapel Hill have much in common, but are also different." - IMPROVED: "Although Durham's industrial past has created a more deeply troubled economic caste system than found in Chapel Hill, it has also created greater cultural diversity that is helping to guide the city's renewal."
 There is certainly room for disagreement in this claim; as a result, it provides a much more interesting basis for discussion.
-The author is likely to support it more passionately than the first claim. - Reasonable: While you want your claim to be contestable, you also want it to be reasonable.
-A claim can be radical, in the context of current dialogue on your topic, and still be reasonable if you have sufficient evidence to support it.
-Readers will recognize the difference between thoughtful, critical interpretations of evidence and contortions that twist evidence around to support an unreasonable claim. - Specific: Broad claims are more difficult to support effectively than focused claims.
-Specific claims also tend to provide readers with more useful information than broad claims. - POOR: "North Carolina apple farmers are responding to the current economic situation by finding new ways to generate income." - o BETTER: "With hurricanes causing significant crop losses over the past decade, North Carolina apple farmers are increasingly relying on agrotourism to generate reliable supplemental income." - Significant: Consider the context of the course for which you are writing your paper.
+The author is likely to support it more passionately than the first claim.

+- Reasonable: While you want your claim to be contestable, you also want it to be reasonable.
+A claim can be radical, in the context of current dialogue on your topic, and still be reasonable if you have sufficient evidence to support it. - Specific: Broad claims are more difficult to support effectively than focused claims.
+Specific claims also tend to provide readers with more useful information than broad claims. - ORIGINAL: "North Carolina apple farmers are responding to the current economic situation by finding new ways to generate income." - IMPROVED: "With hurricanes causing significant crop losses over the past decade, North Carolina apple farmers are increasingly relying on agrotourism to generate reliable supplemental income." - Significant: Consider the context of the course for which you are writing your paper.
 Is your claim adding anything meaningful to the current dialogue surrounding your topic?
-Note that as you become more familiar with the concerns of a given topic or discipline, you will be able to contribute more significantly to the discussion. - Interpretive: Does your claim offer an interpretation of evidence or does it simply describe a situation? - o POOR: "The United States is a federal system that divides governmental powers between national and state authorities."
-Rather than offering an interpretation, this sentence describes an incontestable fact.
-While it may have truth value, it makes a poor thesis statement. - O BETTER: "The division of governmental authority inherent to the United States' federal system produces unnecessary competition between state and national jurisdictions.
+Note that as you become more familiar with the concerns of a given topic or discipline, you will be able to contribute more significantly to the discussion. - Interpretive: Does your claim offer an interpretation of evidence or is it merely descriptive? - POOR: "The United States is a federal system that divides governmental powers between national and state authorities." - BETTER: "The division of governmental authority inherent to the United States' federal system produces unnecessary competition between state and national jurisdictions.
 This division hinders the effectiveness of public policies at both levels of government."
-These two sentences (note that a thesis statement might be two sentences, not just one) offer readers an interpretation.
-They propose a specific relationship between a cause (i.e. the U.S. federal system) and its effects (i.e. less effective public policies), as well as the rationale behind the interpretation (i.e. competition between state and national authorities).
+These two sentences (remember: a thesis statement might be two sentences, not just one) offer readers an interpretation.
+They propose a specific relationship between a cause (the U.S. federal system) and its effects (less effective public policies), as well as the rationale behind the interpretation (competition between state and national authorities).